e1039daq/e1039-docker-daq/README.md

 ## Prerequisites
 Please install [Docker Engine](https://docs.docker.com/engine/) and [Docker Compose](https://docs.docker.com/compose/).
 For development purposes you can use [Docker Desktop](https://www.docker.com/products/docker-desktop/), provided licensing requirements are met.

-Additionally, this requires files not contained in this repoitory, specifically those in the `/localstorage/` directory of the DAQ testing/backup server in NM4.
-Please create a folder called `localstorage` and copy over the contents of the original machine before using this.
+Additionally, this requires files not contained in this repository, specifically those in the `/data4/dockerDAQ/` directory of the `SeaQuestDsk0` server in NM4.
 We unfortunately do not have access to the source for the version of CODA we use so this step is essential.

 ## Building
 A makefile is included for ease of use.
 Run `make build` to build the setup.